explainers-by-googlers/cross-origin-storage/README.md

 ## Risk awareness

 > [!CAUTION]
 > The authors acknowledge that storage is usually isolated by origin to safeguard user security and privacy.
-Storing large resources like AI models separately for each origin, as required by new [use cases](#use-cases), presents a significant scalability and efficiency challenge.
+Storing large resources such as AI models separately for each origin, as required by new [use cases](#use-cases), presents a significant scalability and efficiency challenge.
 For instance, if both `example.com` and `example.org` each require the same 8&nbsp;GB AI model, this would result in 16&nbsp;GB of downloaded data and a total allocation of 16&nbsp;GB on the user's device.
 This proposal introduces mechanisms that uphold protection standards while addressing the inefficiencies of duplicated downloads and storage.

 ## Goals

 COS aims to:

-- Provide a cross-origin storage mechanism for web applications to store and retrieve large files like AI models, Wasm modules, and highly popular JavaScript libraries.
+- Provide a cross-origin storage mechanism for web applications to store and retrieve large files such as AI models, Wasm modules, and highly popular JavaScript libraries.
 - Guarantee data integrity and consistency for file identification (see [Appendix&nbsp;B](#appendixb-blob-hash-with-the-web-crypto-api)).
-- Make the web more sustainable and ethical by reducing the number of redundant huge downloads of resources the user agent already has potentially stored locally.
+- Make the web more sustainable and ethical by reducing redundant downloads of large resources the user agent may already have stored locally.

 ## Non-goals